 The first thing you’ll need to fill out on your Articles of Organization form is your business name.
-However, this is more complicated than it sounds because you can’t just enter the first name for your LLC that you think of.
+However, you can’t just enter the first name for your LLC that you think of.

 Under Hawaii state law, each business and LLC in the state of Hawaii must have a name that is unique to the business entity.
-This means that if another company is using the name you want to use for your LLC, you can’t use it.
-It’s simple to find out if the name you want is available, however.
-Simply perform a search for the name using the Business Name Database on the Business Registration Division’s website.
+If another company is using the name you want to use for your LLC, you can’t use it.
+To find out if the name you want is available, simply perform a search for the name using the Business Name Database on the Business Registration Division’s website.

-If the LLC name you’ve registered isn’t something you love, you can use what is known as a trade name, fictitious name, or DBA (“Doing Business As”) name.
-This is the name you’ll use on signs, advertisements, online and is generally the LLC name you’ll present to the world.
+If the LLC name you’ve registered isn’t something you love, you can use what is known as a trade name, fictitious name, or DBA (Doing Business As) name.
+This is the name you’ll use on signs, advertisements, and online, and it's generally the LLC name you’ll present to the world.
 To use a trade name in Hawaii, you’ll first have to start using the name.
-You’ll also need to file an Application for Registration of Trade Name form.
-You can find the PDF here.
+You’ll also need to file an Application for Registration of Trade Name form, found here.
 You can file online or by mail, along with a payment for the state filing fee of $50.
 If you file online (which you can do here), you can pay with a credit card.

-If you choose to take on the role of registered agent yourself, you risk missing a service of process.
-Unfortunately, the registered agent must be available during normal business hours to receive service of process and mail on behalf of the Hawaii LLC, and most businesses also operate during normal business hours.
+If you choose to take on the role of registered agent yourself, you risk missing a Service of Process.
+Unfortunately, the registered agent must be available during normal business hours to receive Service of Process and mail on behalf of the Hawaii LLC, and most businesses also operate during normal business hours.
 You can’t be in two places at once to both run your business in Hawaii and serve as its registered agent.
-If you do drop the ball and miss a service of process, your LLC in Hawaii could be sued and you would have no chance to defend yourself from the suit.
-Even worse, the Hawaii Department of Commerce could find your Hawaii LLC to not be compliant with the laws regarding Hawaii LLCs and registered agents and you could lose the “good standing” status of your LLC, which would mean you can no longer do business in Hawaii.
+If you do drop the ball and miss a Service of Process, you would have no chance to defend yourself in a lawsuit.
+Even worse, the Hawaii Department of Commerce could find your Hawaii LLC noncompliant with the laws regarding Hawaii LLCs and registered agents and you could lose the “good standing” status of your LLC, which would mean you can no longer do business in Hawaii.
 The only real upside of being the registered agent for your business is that you won’t have to pay any fees to a registered agent service.

-If you’d like more information about registered agent services and how they can benefit your Hawaii LLC, click here to read my article about the best Hawaii registered agent service.
+If you’d like more information about registered agent services and how they can benefit your Hawaii LLC, read my article about the best Hawaii registered agent service.